Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 SUMMARY:

-The corresponding temperature increase in urban areas is substantially larger due to the proximity of local sources of heat, CO2, and H2O vapor (electric power dissipation, nuclear reactors, cooling towers, combustion of coal, combustion of hydrocarbon fuels) and due to the extensive use of black asphalt (which affects local albedo) for both road surfaces and building roofs.
+The corresponding ground level temperature increase in urban areas is substantially larger due to the proximity of local sources of heat, CO2, and H2O vapor (electric power dissipation, nuclear reactors, cooling towers, combustion of coal, combustion of hydrocarbon fuels) and due to the extensive use of black asphalt (which affects local albedo) for both road surfaces and building roofs.
 This extra temperature increase is sometimes known as the urban heating effect.

 The corresponding temperature increase in polar areas is also substantially larger due to a change in local albedo caused by melting of ice and snow.